rebelsky/csc207b/_prelim/prelim03.md

       that I might ask you questions, you may be more inclined to ask me questions.
     * And more.
-* If being called on in class causes severe anxiety, let me know and we'll figure out a way to adjust to support you.
+* If being called on during class causes severe anxiety, let me know and we'll figure out a way to adjust to support you.
 * I've updated the due time for lab writeups; writeups are generally due at the start of class.
 * You should be able to access everything on the current eboard by substituting `.md` for `.html` at the end of the URL.
+    * `md` stands for "markdown", a very simple markup language that I use when writing the boards.
+    * I'll probably work on ways to automate the update of the HTML page.

 ### Upcoming work

 * [Assignment 1](../assignments/assignment01) due Thursday night.
 * Reading due before class Wednesday.
     * Osera, Chapter 2
-* Lab Writeup due before class Wednesday: TBD.
+* No lab writeup.

 ### Extra credit

-### Extra credit (Academic/Artistic)
+#### Extra credit (Academic/Artistic)

+* CS Table Tomorrow, Noon, Somewhere.
+Trusting trust.

 #### Extra credit (Peer)

 #### Extra credit (Wellness)

-* Kindness through gratitude, next Monday and Tuesday 11-1, outside DHall.
+* Kindness through gratitude, Tuesday 11-1, outside DHall.

 #### Extra credit (Misc)